jcolag/entropy-arbitrage/2026-07-20-seneca-falls-2.md

 I don't want to re-litigate the story, mind you, or undermine the value of the symbol to the women's rights movement.
 Lisa Tetrault's **The Myth of Seneca Falls** actually does a fantastic job of putting the pieces together, though, for anybody interested in further reading.

-If you want an even more bleak reading on a holiday than that, we also have [International Chess Day](https://en.wikipedia.org/wiki/International_Chess_Day).
+If you want an even more bleak reading on a holiday than that, we also have {% wiki International_Chess_Day|International Chess Day|en %}.
 I gather that celebrations have grown difficult over the past few years due to cheating scandals, Russia's political reputation in a Russian-dominated sport, and transphobic policies.

 I can only really follow up on this (beyond people guessing where I land on the latter two scandals without too much trouble) that I tried *so hard* to like chess over the years, but could never take it seriously.
 Eventually, I realized that I liked the idea of playing it, because I had internalized the stereotype that "smart people play chess" and either wanted to think of myself that way or thought that I should.
 Once I realized that "trying to like things that smart people stereotypically like so that I can feel smart" sounded unspeakably goofy, I gave up on that, along with plenty of other things that convinced me to take myself far too seriously.